 Certifier Approval: If you are in training, this box is signed by the Travel Office.
 If you have been travel certified, you are required to sign in this box.

-Department Approval: This box must be signed by someone in the department who is authorize to sign on the index being used.
+Department Approval: This box must be signed by someone in the department who is authorized to sign on the index being used.
 This is done via the UO Department Signature Authorization Form.
 Travelers cannot sign as department approval for their own travel.

 If the traveler does not want to claim the maximum allowable rates, the reimbursement must state "claiming only".